Jovonie

 plan

-to prosecute everyone who was involved.
-Jovonie's mother for
+prosecute everyone who was involved.
+Jovonie's

 abandonment,

-his Uncle and Grandmother for the abuse and neglect and his Aunt for
+his Uncle and Grandmother for the abuse and neglect

 standing